schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2023-02-26-EmpathicLeadershipClass.md

 * <b>online</b> - starting in Q1 2024
 * or book <b>your onsite training</b> for your company

-#### Price: 2400€ per person
+#### Price: 3000€ per person and limited to 6 participants

 <br>
 ## For Whom
-Any person leading a team: C-Level, director, manager, team leader, ...
+Any person leading a team: C-Level, VP, director, manager, team leader

 <br>
 ## What we Do
 Empathy is a big new buzzword in leadership.
 It is the link between managers and employees.
 Unfortunately, true empathy only comes from connecting with and empathizing with yourself.
-This 6 week empathy kickstart includes 3 weeks of personal development and personal immersion in your values, emotions and behaviors as well as tools to deal with yourself.
+This 6 week empathy kickstart includes 3 weeks of personal development and personal immersion in your values, emotions and behaviours as well as tools to deal with yourself.
 The other 3 weeks we focus on tools and methods to lead through empathy.

+* We start with a 3 hour kickstart workshop.
-Alongside the two 3 hour sessions, you will join our online community and receive inspiration once per week to bring empathetic leadership into your daily business.
+* Afterwards, you join our online community and receive inspiration to bring empathetic leadership into your daily business.
+* You build a buddy team with one other participant to support you in your daily change process.
+* Every week, we release an audio message with new directions to increase your empathic leadership skills.
+* For every week between the workshops, you align a personal 30 minutes coaching session with Miriam or Markus. (overall 4 coaching sessions)
+* We finish your transformation with another 3 hour workshop.

 In addition, we are at your disposal for your questions and challenges in the transformation of your leadership style.

 #### Agenda:
 ##### Day 1 - beginning of course: